 Okay, but the food though.
 I am tempted to fill up the rest of this review with an ode to the gnocchi.
 Oh, the gnocchi.
 This was a dish I DID NOT want to share, but had to.
 I smiled politely at my dining companions as I sneakily tried to fork more than my fair share of the edamame, charred palm, spinach cream and awe-inspiring house ricotta that adorned the dish into my mouth.

-For the more adventurous gourmand, I’d suggest trying the chaga tea; a mushroom tea served with a sweet mashmallowy foam.
-I was fully onboard with this, but I get a brew made with a fungus isn’t everyone’s cup of…yeah, you see where I am going with this!
+For the more adventurous gourmand, I’d suggest trying the chaga tea; a mushroom tea served with a sweet marshmallowy foam.
+I was fully onboard with this, but I get that a brew made with a fungus isn’t everyone’s cup of…yeah, you see where I am going with this.

-Other culinary delights on offer included a smoked beef tartare and venison with friend capers and a truffle mash for the meat lovers.
+Other culinary delights on offer included a smoked beef tartare and venison with fried capers and a truffle mash for the meat lovers.
 Truffles.
 God truffled anything is great, isn’t it?

 Another standout from the menu were the sea scallops.
 I love scallops at the best of times.
-Scallops for King, especially Reverie scallops.
-They also came complete with a complimenting set of mushroom scallops (mushrooms in scallop shape, which honestly were just as tasty).
-What goes well with scallops?
+Scallops are king, especially the Reverie kind.
+They were paired with a set of mushrooms, cut in the shape of and prepared similarly to the accompanied seafood.
+What goes well with them?
 Reverie’s squash puree, that’s what.
 Once again, it is a good job my mother taught me to share, because I definitely wanted all of these sea beauts to myself!

 Reverie does have a full selection of wines on offer, but for me this beautifully decorated bar and restaurant is best enjoyed with a cocktail.
 Looking for something sweet to finish off my foray into the Down The Rabbit Hole menu, I opted for a Dessert of the Earth, a true joy made from coconut, rum, egg white, cream and star anise.
 Insert heart eye emoji and plenty of swooning here.